Zere0/zere0.github.io/_posts/2025-08-17-cache-deception-cspt-account-takeover.md

 mermaid: true
 ---

-Have you ever encountered two security issues that seem harmless individually, but when combined, result in an impactful vulnerability?
-That’s exactly what happened to me recently while auditing the main application of a private bug bounty program.

-I discovered a **Client-Side Path Traversal (CSPT)** and a **Cache Deception** vulnerability in the same domain of the same application.
+Recently, while auditing the main application of a private bug bounty program, I discovered a **Client-Side Path Traversal (CSPT)** and a **Cache Deception** vulnerability.
 Individually, these issues were unexploitable and had no real impact.
 However, when chained together, I was able to demonstrate **Account Takeover**.

 Before diving into the details, if you’re not familiar with these concepts, I highly recommend checking out: